geopm/geopm/service/README.rst

 Linux Integration
 ~~~~~~~~~~~~~~~~~
   Linux Systemd Service with DBus interface for user-level access to
-  hardware features on hetergenous systems
+  hardware features on heterogeneous systems

 Hardware Telemetry